topcoder-platform/submission-quality-processor/README.md

 9. Analysis results could be viewed at Sonar Qube server as well.
 Submission ID will be the project name.

-10. To verify that review has been created properly, Assuming you are using Topcoder Dev Submission API as `SUBMISSION_API_URL`, Login to https://lauscher.topcoder-dev.com/ with `TonyJ:appirio123`.
-Check the data posted in topic `submission.notification.create`

-11. You will be able to see the review payload

 ## Running unit tests

 To run tests, following Environment variables need to be set up